grscheller/neovim-notes/notes/01-AbsoluteMinimalTextEditing.md

 The ESC key brought you back (or left you in) "command mode".
 In vim/nvim this mode is known as *normal mode*.
-The `:` key put you into "command-line mode", known as *command mode* in vim/nvim.
+The `:` key put you into "command line mode", known as *command mode* in vim/nvim.
 You are now entering text on the last line of the terminal which begins with a `:` prompt.
-The `q!` "command-line mode" vi command quits the current editting session without saving any changes.
+The `q!` "command line mode" vi command quits the current editing session without saving any changes.
 The `<CR>` key, also known as the `<Return>`, `<Enter>` or `<EOL>` key, submits the command ending your session.